abevoelker/blog/source/_posts/2014-06-13-rails-development-using-docker-and-vagrant.md

 CMD ["bundle", "exec", "foreman", "start"]
 ```

 [`CMD`][dockerfile-cmd] sets the default command that the image will run when started.
-You can have multiple `CMD` statements; the last one takes precedence (in this way inheriting images can override their parents).
+You can have multiple `CMD` statements in a Dockerfile; the last one takes precedence (in this way inheriting images can override their parent's `CMD`).

 When running an image, you can override its baked-in `CMD` with your own command.
-For example, `docker run -i -t ubuntu:trusty /bin/bash`.
+For example, `docker run -i -t ubuntu:trusty /bin/bash` (the last argument to `docker run`, in this case `/bin/bash`, is the overridden command).

 My example `CMD` statement starts `foreman`, which is adequate for development.
 It would probably be better to move each service in the foreman Procfile to their own [supervisord][supervisord] configs, and have this `CMD` statement start up supervisord instead of foreman.
 Such an approach is common for running multiple processes in a Docker container and is production-safe.